 I am not going to preach to you the history of the Nintendo DS, nor will I try to validate your sudden urge to play the Nintendo DS.
-At this moment, I will get right to the point because I know why you are here.
+I will get right to the point because I know why you are here.
+We have listed some of the best Nintendo DS emulators for both PC and Android for you.

 On the bright side, you can do tons of customization in graphics and emulation settings.
 There are other additional useful features such as cheat code manager, and USB controller support.
 The NDS emulator also offers a save slot feature which enables you to continue the game from where you left off.